 This occurred in 1808, when Napoleon Bonaparte purchased the collection from his brother-in-law, Prince Camillo Borghese.

-The Nike of Samothrace, a masterpiece of Greek art
+The Nike of Samothrace, a masterpiece of ancient Greek art

 The Winged Victory of Samothrace is widely considered to be one of the most celebrated sculptures in the entire world.